 - The toxic weeds generally grow in wet soil areas, especially only the banks of waterways, but can sometimes withstand semi-dry soil conditions.

-- Typically, death from respiratory paralysis or failure, occurs within one to three hours after ingesting hemlock.
+- Typically, death from respiratory paralysis or failure occurs within one to three hours after ingesting hemlock.

 - Western Water Hemlock, is another deadly variation of poison hemlock.
-It grows in the same type of soil region in both the western regions of American and Canada.
+It grows in the same type of soil region in both the western regions of America and Canada.
 Ingesting a piece of water hemlock root about the size of a walnut will kill a cow.
 This plant is also commonly referred to as cowbane and beaver poison.

 Poison Hemlock Identification

 During its first year of growth, poison hemlock forms into a rosette and is in what is often called the “vegetable” stage.
 It is a biennial and doesn’t flower until the lethal weed is in its second year of growth.

 Poison hemlock plants typically range in height from three to eight feet tall, but have been known to grow as high as 12 feet.

 - Each flower on the poison hemlock plants grows into a densely ridged fruit that houses multiple seeds, and is green in color.